sugiyama-hebbs/v9.1/script/target/readme.txt

 # 17 = difficulty: constant defining how much point is reduced per 10% of learning wrt last experienced rotation (e.g., if this is 3 and you're 20% off from the ideal learning amount (100% in Lrn and 0% in NLrn), you get 3 x 20%/10% = 6 points less)
 # 18 = trial type: 1: Visuomotor, 2: S, 3: M, 4: Rwd-based, 5: S-count-error (for Lrn/NLrn-dhand-avg), 6: M-count-error (for Lrn/NLrn-dhand-avg)
 # 19 = block phase: block phase.
 Probably not used in the task, but useful in analyses
+# 20 = task_break. insert a pause as break at the BEGINNING of a trial with this set to 1
 /////// the notes below are from the previous version.
 It will be edited as they are edited later ////////

 To insert/add probe and other phases to train block as the task schedule is designed, each phase is generated separately at the beginning, and then later it's combined by another script.